-Since 2007, our Miami cancer misdiagnosis attorneys at Shaked Law Firm have been helping clients seek compensation for damages caused by medical malpractice.
-Our lawyers have more than 100 years of combined legal experience and have recovered millions for injured clients throughout South Florida.
+Since 2007, our cancer misdiagnosis attorneys at Shaked Law Personal Injury Lawyers have been helping clients seek compensation for damages caused by medical malpractice.
+Our lawyers have more than 100 years of combined legal experience and have recovered millions for injured clients throughout Florida.

 Contact our law firm or call (305) 937-0191 for a free consultation with one of our experienced Miami medical malpractice lawyers.
 We understand that you are going through a challenging experience.
 Our legal team is here to help you by handling all matters related to your medical malpractice case.

 Table of Contents

 How Can Our Miami Medical Malpractice Lawyers Help You With an Injury Claim?